Common Questions About EMDR Intensives

 -

-For immediate mental health support or a crisis, call 911 or visit the emergency room.
+For immediate mental health support or a crisis, call 911, text “home” to 741741, or visit the emergency room.
 EMDR Intensives are for post-traumatic stress, not emergency intervention.